 - Clinic/Public Hospital Access: Ensuring healthcare providers have the knowledge, education and tools needed to prescribe the ring and support its use; and

 - End-User Access: Supporting women's awareness, education, uptake and consistent use of the ring.

-IPM is currently undertaking a body of work in each of these four areas to understand and establish the access pathway in the seven countries where IPM is planning initial introduction of the ring: Kenya, Malawi, Rwanda, South Africa, Tanzania, Uganda and Zimbabwe.
+IPM is currently undertaking a body of work in each of these four areas to inform and establish the access pathway in eight countries where IPM is planning initial introduction of the ring: Kenya, Malawi, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.